Amitro123/repo_artist/README.md

 **Automated Architecture Art Generator for GitHub Repositories.**

-Repo-Artist analyzes your codebase using **Google Gemini 1.5 Flash** to understand your architecture, and then uses **Flux.1 Schnell** (via Replicate) to generate a high-end, Sci-Fi isometric "Hero Image" for your project.
+Repo-Artist analyzes your codebase using **Google Gemini 1.5 Flash** to understand your architecture, and then uses **Stable Diffusion XL** (via Hugging Face) to generate a high-end, Sci-Fi isometric "Hero Image" for your project.

 ![Example Art](assets/architecture_diagram.png)